 Lecturers.
 These are the individuals who will be teaching you your course content during each semester and they will be on hand to answer any queries about course content.

-Personal Tutor – You will be allocated a Personal Tutor for each academic year.
-This person has a dual role to support you both academically and pastorally and you will often have regular meetings with them.
+Personal Tutor – You will be allocated a Personal Tutor who has a dual role to support you both academically and pastorally and you will often have regular meetings with them.

 Supporting you to learn a language

 If you would like to study a language as a supplement to your degree, you can join Language Steps, our extracurricular evening language classes.

 If you are an Edge Hill student and do not have English as your first language, you can attend the In-sessional English Language Support Classes in the Language Centre.
 The In-sessional English Language Support Classes focus on academic reading, writing, speaking and listening skills.
 All classes are free on a sign-up basis and are open to all International or EU students.
 For more information, please visit the department’s webpage.

 If you would like any more information about the Language Centre or you have any questions, please contact Lucy McNally:

 Keeping the campus beautiful